Marginal/QLVideo/BUILDING.md

 Prerequisites
 -------
 * Requires Xcode 6.1 and macOS 10.10 SDK or later.
-* ffmpeg requires the "yasm" assembler to build.
-You can obtain it through [Homebrew](https://brew.sh) via `brew install yasm`.
+* ffmpeg and its dependencies require "CMake" and the "yasm" assembler to build.
+You can obtain them through [Homebrew](https://brew.sh) via `brew install cmake yasm`.

 Products
 -------